-Rods: A single hand 9-10 foot rod in weight class #7-8 and a light double hand rod in weight class#7-8 will have u covered for most fishing.
+Rods: A 7 weight, 9-10 foot single hand rod, accompanied by a 7-8 weight, 12-13 foot double hand rod, will have you covered for most pools and weather conditions.
 However you can easily go up or down a class depending or personal preferences and weather conditions.
 Bring a 5 or 6 weight single hand for some great brown trout action.

 Single-hand lines: Please bring at least one floating line and one intermediate line (clear line preferred).
 We recommend Rio outbound, Rio single-hand spey float, Rio single-hand spey 3D, Rio outbound intermediate (full head), or any clear intermediate shooting heads.